Leafy greens, such as lettuce, are an excellent source of nutrition and are relatively simple to grow.

 With all the kinds of pests out there which destroy lettuce, you should be informed of which ones are particularly dangerous to this vegetable.

-Romaine, iceberg lettuce, or whatever other kind of lettuce you grow will be targeted by these pests.
-In certain climates or regions, you might find only some of these lettuce pest insects, but in other places you might have to deal with all of them.
+You might find only some of these lettuce pest insects in certain climates or regions, but in other places, you might have to deal with all of them.

 Lettuce Eating Insects and Lettuce Pest Control Tips